Citrus greening, greening, Huanglongbing (HLB), and citrus vein phloem degeneration (CVPD)

 Don’t use products based on the same active ingredient in consecutive treatments.
 Use of insecticides belonging to different groups to prevent pathogens from developing resistance to a specific chemical.

-The following is a list of generic names for insecticides, sorted by groups (with respect for their mode of action), that are known to have control capabilities:
+The following is a list of generic names for insecticides, sorted by groups (with respect for their mode of action), that are used in one or more parts of the world:

 Group 1: Imidacloprid, acetamiprid, and thiamethoxam; Group 2: Abamectin (in combination with thiamethoxam); Group 3: Dimethoate; Group 4: Fenpropathrin; Group 5: Diflubenzuron;